ex-Plant/next_15_app_course/notes.md

 ok and flex 1 means grow true shrink true basis 0

 **basis-80**
 In Tailwind, 80 refers to a spacing scale value, where 80 equals 20rem (which is 320px).

 flex-0
 flex: 0 0 auto;

 **fancy hover effect**

 - active happens when you click an image as in the drag event or something like that

 `hover:scale-110 active:scale-[1.02] transition overflow hidden `

 **fancy image background **
 blur original image , low quality blur-3xl sizes
 (max-width: 1280px: 100vw, 1280px)

 **Client-Side Cache**

-- stores RSC payload after navigating to some page and going back - data for that page is already rendered and ready
+- stores RSC payload after navigating to some page and going back - data for that page is already rendered and ready -
--

-**sleep**

 **loading**

 - equivalent of suspense in react

 **skeleton component**
+- basically some divs with animate pulse

 **Array.from({length: 6)}.map(() => {})**

-**Fetching data on component level with suspense wrapper*
+\*_Fetching data on component level with suspense wrapper_

 - avoid blocking the whole page when fetching data - you can show some parts of the UI not needing fetched data and only supsened components with dynamic data

 **CACHING MEMOIZATION**

 - memoization last for the duration of the render pass - "The cache lasts the lifetime of a server request until the React component tree has finished rendering."
   When a server receives a request to render a page, it may fetch data (e.g., with fetch()).